-Alternatively, a tilt frame solution could be considered.
-If the panels are in a tilt and landscape, they sit lower, making them less likely to be seen from the ground than portrait panels.
+Alternatively, consider a tilt frame solution.
+When panels are arranged in a tilt and landscape orientation, they sit lower, reducing their visibility from the ground compared to portrait panels.
 Their wind load exposure will also be lower if they sit in a side-on position.
 If you do not want to see tilt frames on a roof from the ground, a sideways-installed panel offers a potential solution.

 Landscape solar panels can be a good option for some solar panel systems.
-It is important to carefully check out the pros and cons of panels position and consult with a solar professional to determine whether they are the best choice for your system.
+It is important to carefully check out the pros and cons of panel positions and consult with a solar professional to determine whether they are the best choice for your system.
 By considering the position and angle of the panels and the system’s aesthetics, you can decide which way is correct for you.